28 Days Later: Plot

-Another 28 days later, Jim recovers at a remote cottage in Cumbria, where the infected are shown dying of starvation.
-As a Finnish fighter jet flies overhead, Jim, Selena, and Hannah unfurl a huge cloth banner spelling the word "HELLO".
-The three survivors optimistically watch the jet as the pilot spots them.
+Another twenty-eight days later, Jim recovers at a remote cottage in Cumbria, where the infected are shown lying on the roads, dying of starvation.
+As a Hawker Hunter jet flies overhead, Jim, Selena, and Hannah unfurl a huge cloth banner spelling the word "HELLO".
+The three survivors wave at the jet, and wonder among themselves if the pilot had spotted them.